BishamKunwor/BishamKunwor/packages/react-jwt-auth/readme.md

 ## Features

-- **JWT Token Validation**: Ensures that the JWT token format is correct and checks the expiration (`exp`) field.
+- **JWT Token Validation**: Ensures that the JWT token format is correct and checks the expiration (`exp`) field if it exist.
-- **Token Expiration Handling**: Automatically detects when the token has expired and triggers a refresh.
+- **Token Expiration Handling**: Automatically detects when the token has expired and triggers a refresh when `exp` is in jwt payload.
 - **Automatic Token Refresh**: Supports automatic fetching of new access tokens and handles deduplication of token requests.
 - **Secure Authorization Context**: Provides a context for managing the user's authentication state across your app.
 - **Seamless Integration with Axios**: Automatically attaches the `Authorization` header with the correct access token in your `axios` requests.